 The Lunar Chronicles by Marissa Meyer are a quartet of fairytale retellings with a sci-fi spin on them.
 The books in the series are Cinder, Scarlet , and the upcoming Cress and Winter.In a distant future, Earth is in chaos.
 There's a deadly plague epidemic spanning the entire globe, with no hope of a cure in sight.
 To make matters worse, the planet is on the brink of war with the Lunars - humans that colonized the moon hundreds of years ago and have since made huge technological advancements and gained the ability to manipulate bioelectric energy.Their ruthless Queen Levana is determined to take control of Earth, by right or by force.
 But there are rumors...that Levana’s niece Princess Selene, who died in a mysterious fire when she was a child, is actually alive somewhere on Earth.
-If it’s true, she could be the key to overthrowing Lunar’s tyrant and saving Earth.There are also two short prequel stories available to purchase online: Glitches and The Queen’s Army.
+If it’s true, she could be the key to overthrowing Lunar’s tyrant and saving Earth.There are also 3 short prequel stories available to purchase online: Glitches, The Queen’s Army and The Little Android.

 The series provides examples of: